funfordima/nodejs2025Q2-service/README.md

 ```

 After starting the app on port (4000 as default) you can open
-in your browser OpenAPI documentation by typing http://localhost:4000/doc/.
 in your browser Swagger documentation by typing http://localhost:4000/api/docs.
 For more information about OpenAPI/Swagger please visit https://swagger.io/.